-Amber Alyssa Tuccaro from Mikisew Cree First Nation was 21 years old and living in Alberta, Canada where she lived with her mother Tootsie and young son Jacob.
-On August 17, 2010, Amber flew to Edmonton from Fort McMurray with her 14-month son and a female friend for a weekend trip.
-Their plan was to spend the night outside the city to save money, then head into Edmonton the next day.
+Amber Alyssa Tuccaro, a member of the Mikisew Cree First Nation, was 21 years old and living in Alberta, Canada, with her mother Tootsie and young son Jacob.
+On August 17, 2010, Amber flew to Edmonton from Fort McMurray with her 14-month-old son and a female friend for a weekend trip.
+Their plan was to stay just outside the city to save money, then head into Edmonton the following day.

 Amber Tuccaro and her son Jacob (Alberta Press)

-On the day of their arrival, Amber decided that she wanted to go into the city that night.
-She left her son with her friend and decided to hitchhike there.
+On the day of their arrival, Amber decided she wanted to go into the city that evening.
+She left her son with her friend and decided to hitchhike.

-When Amber failed to return the next day, her friend called her mother, who then contacted the Royal Canadian Mounted Police (RCMP) to report her missing.
-Tootsie told the media that the RCMP did not take Amber's disappearance seriously.
-The RCMP publicly stated that they thought she was alive and somewhere in the Edmonton area and told her that she was probably out partying and would eventually re-appear.
+When Amber failed to return the next day, her friend called Amber's mother, who then contacted the Royal Canadian Mounted Police (RCMP) to report her missing.
+Tootsie later told the media that the RCMP did not take Amber's disappearance seriously.
+They publicly stated that they believed Amber was alive and somewhere in the Edmonton area, suggesting she was probably out partying and would eventually reappear.

-Two years after the RCMP was contacted, a piece of evidence was released and the RCMP then declared they believed Amber had been murdered.
-The evidence was a portion of a phone call that Amber had made while in a car with the man suspected of murdering her.
+Two years after the RCMP was first contacted, a piece of crucial evidence was released, prompting the RCMP to declare that they believed Amber had been murdered.
+The evidence was a portion of a phone call Amber had made while in a vehicle with the man suspected of killing her.
 Listen to the audio below.

-In the call, we can hear the man insisting that he is driving north to 50th street.
-Amber repeats what the man is saying, while still questioning if they are actually going in the correct direction.
+In the call, the man can be heard insisting that he is driving north to 50th Street although Amber continues to question whether they are going in the right direction.

-The RCMP believe that instead of driving Amber north into the city where she wanted to go, the man actually drove her south-east along rural country roads.
+The RCMP now believe that instead of driving Amber north into the city as she wanted, the man actually drove her southeast along rural country roads.

-On September 1, 2012, horseback riders found partial skeletal remains on a farmer's field near Leduc County.
-The remains were discovered to be Amber's -- the area was just south of her motel.
-It was also discovered that even though only a minute of the phone call was released, the actual phone call was 17 minutes in length.
-That was also the exact length of time it took to drive from her motel to the area where her remains were found.
+On September 1, 2012, horseback riders discovered partial skeletal remains in a farmer’s field near Leduc County.
+The remains were identified as Amber’s.
+The location was just south of the motel where she had been staying.
+It was also discovered that, although only one minute of the phone call was released to the public, the full call was 17 minutes long.
+This is exactly the amount of time it would take to drive from her motel to the location where her remains were found.

-The RCMP had obtained the call in the first place because the person Amber was on the phone with was her incarcerated brother and the facility where he was at had started recording all outgoing calls.
+The RCMP obtained the call because Amber had been speaking with her incarcerated brother, and the facility had recently begun recording all outgoing calls.

-Despite these leads, RCMP have said they looked into the man but have ruled him out as a person of interest in the investigation.
-Amber's family filed a complaint of the RCMP in 2014 for their handling of the case and in 2018 received a report calling the investigation 'deficient'.
-Another woman who had come forward with evidence echoed the same sentiment.
+Despite these leads, the RCMP said they investigated the man but ultimately ruled him out as a person of interest.
+In 2014, Amber's family filed a formal complaint against the RCMP for their handling of the case.
+In 2018, a report concluded the investigation was 'deficient'.”
+Another woman who had contacted the RCMP with information shared a similar view.

 UPDATE - July 22, 2019